Applied AI Research Est. 2025 // Research · Education · Agents

 R&D Sprint

-A short, focused engagement to read, reproduce, and evaluate a specific technique or research direction against your problem.
+A short, focused engagement to read, reproduce, and evaluate a specific technique against your problem.
 Output is a written brief and a working prototype.

 ii.